1 What is Caching

 6.5.2 model and relationships for the view

-In Rails we can define a model for a database view:
+In Rails we can define a model for the database view, just like for any table:

 app/models/degree_program.rb